ebcrowder/rust_ledger/README.md

 - Small feature set based on typical use cases
 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format

+### Contributing
+- See `CODE_OF_CONDUCT.md` for fundamental guidelines
+- PRs, issues and feature requests are welcome and encouraged
+- Join us at on Matrix (#rust_ledger:matrix.org) at https://matrix.to/#/!dYISGJYNNiZcUrxhcm:matrix.org?via=matrix.org

 ### Install